arman-k/bookwormsnetwork/README.md

-# bookwormsapp
-The Bookworms Network
+# The Bookworms Network

-A network made for bookworms just like you!
+•	A social network for bookworms written in Ruby on Rails and related technologies, inspired from Goodreads.

-Meet with and share your joy with other readers.
+•	Additionally allows users to update books they own and search for other users who own certain books.
+Users can then connect with each other and exchange/buy/sell their books.